XDC Innovation Labs / Network Architecture

 03

-New operators can sync from genesis in hours, not days.
-Snap sync eliminates the 2TB archive requirement for full nodes, lowering the barrier to running validator infrastructure.
+Snapshots published at xdc.network/snapshots.
+New operators sync in hours.
+2TB archive requirement eliminated — lowering the barrier to validator infrastructure.

 04